charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 Usage example in java: public class Main extends SimuCompAsWorker { (...) }
 Or public class Animal extends SimuRealWorldObj.
 Interface examples: public interface Callable extends CompatInterfCapacity { (...) }
 Examples in C#: interface ICallable : ICompatInterfCapacity, or class Program : SimuCompAsWorker

+## THE LANGUAGE ITSELF

+The clprolf language itself is quite like a clone of Java, with some little changes and additions.
+First, the class keyword disappears, and the classes are introduced quite like a prototype.
+The kind of classes is always either a simu_agent or a worker_agent, or equivalent roles.
+You can add optionally a sub-role too.
+Then clprolf uses some method modifiers, to add controls on functions.
+Some adjustments has been made about 'extends' which becomes 'nature', adding a requirement about the nature.
+The interface usage is never direct, it is not allowed, and has to be preceded by with_compat.
+About the interfaces, it can only be a contract, nothing more.
+So we have to write 'contracts' at usage, and have to choose between a capacity or a version at interface creation.
+The roles of objects and interfaces have to keep coherent although inheritance.
+This is the kind of changes compared to Java.

 ### Using traditional objects and interfaces in clprolf